nikeyol/AppTx-tracker-templates/README.md

 # AppTx-tracker-templates

+A repository for ***Pivotal Tracker Project templates*** for AppTx _replatform_ and _modernization_ tasks.

-## Pivotal Tracker template for ***AppTx application replatform***
+## replatform project template

 The [apptx_tracker_template.csv](https://github.com/pivotalservices/AppTx-tracker-template/blob/master/apptx_tracker_template.csv) contains a set of User Stories for a typical AppTx application replatform effort.

-The CSV file is imported into the Pivotal Tracker to create a Tracker project for _each application replatform_ effort in an AppTx engagement.
+This file is imported into the Pivotal Tracker to create a Tracker project for _each application replatform_ effort in an AppTx engagement.

+## modernization project template